 The Great Lakes provide unlimited benefits, many of which we are pleasantly aware of.
 However, an uncommon and unique feature along the Lake Michigan shoreline is what is known as Headlands International Dark Sky Park.

-Located in Emmet County, Dark Sky Park offers 600 acres for individuals to observe the beauty of the stars without artificial light interference.
-The Dark Sky Park offers programs, events, trails, and viewing areas for fresh-air enthusiasts to enjoy this unparalleled experience in many ways.
+Located in Emmet County, the dark sky park offers the chance to observe the beauty of the stars without artificial light interference.
+It features programs, events, trails, and viewing areas for fresh-air enthusiasts to enjoy this unparalleled experience in many ways.

-Headlands offers exceptional views of the night sky within its 550 acres of woodlands and two-mile stretch of shoreline along Lake Michigan.
-Right now the park is boasting exceptional views of the Scorpion and Sagittarius constellations, as well as the Milky Way, but come August, visitors will be wowed with numerous meteor showers and shooting stars.
+Headlands has exceptional views of the night sky within its 550 acres of woodlands and 2-mile stretch of shoreline along Lake Michigan.
+During the summer, the park boasts exceptional views of the Scorpius and Sagittarius constellations in the Milky Way, but come August, numerous meteor showers and shooting stars wow visitors.

 In 2011, Headlands became one of the first International Dark Sky Parks in the world after completing a rigorous application and review process.
 Due to this prestigious designation, the park will stay dark and protected forever.
 With only a few dozen of these areas in the world, we’ll have to thank our lucky stars one is right here in our backyard.